tahfimism/tahfimism/README.md

 - 👋 Hi, I’m Tahfim Khan
-- 👀 I’m interested in Python and C++
+- 👀 Interested in Python and Machine Learning
-- 🌱 I’m currently learning CS'50

 <!---